 Sound internal control policies are always fully disclosed to all stakeholders, with all parties having clearly defined roles.
 The risk of misuse of funds is greater in organizations without clearly defined internal controls.
 Be transparent and share clear financial management policies across your organization.
 Clarify roles and ensure your staff and stakeholders understand who does what.
 Document these policies so they can outlast any single individual’s tenure in a certain role.

 Creating an Internal Controls Checklist

-The Committee of Sponsoring Organizations’ (COSO) Integrated Framework lists five general components of internal controls: control environment, risk assessment, control activities, information and communication, and monitoring.
-As you develop your internal controls, examine the specific needs of your organization while letting these factors serve as a sound foundation to your management practices.
-Let’s examine 3 of these factors below.
+The Committee of Sponsoring Organizations (COSO) Integrated Framework lists five general components of internal controls: control environment, risk assessment, control activities, information and communication, and monitoring.
+As you develop your internal controls, examine the specific needs of your organization while letting these factors serve as a sound foundation for your management practices.
+Let’s examine 3 of these factors below:

 Create an organizational culture where dishonest behavior and lack of accountability are not tolerated.
 It is essential for those charged with financial oversight to practice responsible behavior, with management embodying the ethics outlined in internal control policies.

 These are the actual procedures that provide checks and balances.
 Control activities minimize the risk of fraud by making sure your assets are less likely to be jeopardized.
 Consider:

 Separation of Duties: Duties should be divided with clear boundaries on responsibilities.
 If, for example, a marketing director is charged with preparing a quarterly statement for expenses, a treasurer or board member should review these numbers for accountability and discrepancies.
 For smaller organizations, this principle could translate into one individual counting and logging donations received by mail, and another depositing them.

 Reconciliation: This is the process of reviewing and comparing transactions to supporting documentation.
 Reconcile all assets and liabilities routinely (with cash being reconciled monthly) to uncover any possible asset diversion.